Cidney/Cidney/README.md

 Do: tasks can run any powershell code in the scriptblock as a powershell job.
 Pipeline: and Stage: blocks will execute any cmdlet, function and assignment statements only.

+There will be more documentation soon especially for other advanced commands like On:, Dsc:, When: and At: